wert-rar/wert-rar/README.md

 - 👋 Hi, I’m @wert-rar
 - 👀 I’m interested in python, C#
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning AI, TG-Bots
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...